Searching for Gita, the Little Pearl: Part 3

 "I'm Dr. Reynolds and I'm tending Mrs. Wronski," he said, offering his hand to the three.
 "I think she'll be fine but we'll know more when we run some tests.
-Certainly the edema in her feet and ankles is concerning, as well as an elevated blood pressure, but as far as the fever goes, I think it is probably just a bug.
+Certainly, the edema in her feet and ankles is concerning, as well as elevated blood pressure, but as far as the fever goes, I think it is probably just a bug.
 We'll treat her with an antibiotic and some blood pressure medication and she should be better in a day or two if the test results are good."

 "May I see her?"
 Mrs. Hargrove asked, inching toward Anna's room.

 "NO!" said Raymond and Mr. Neville in unison.
 The doctor, not knowing Mrs. Hargrove, told her calmly that Anna needed her rest and perhaps will be ready for visitors in a day or two.

 Indignant, Mrs. Hargrove complained.
 "Well, I am practically family."